havardhvestbo/GreenHouseApp/README.md

 ### MQTT Broker

-  An MQTT broker is a simple publish-subscribe, machine to machine network protocol, manly used for message queing service
+  An MQTT broker is a simple publish-subscribe, machine to machine network protocol, manly used for message queuing service.
+MQTT stands for MQ telemetry transport.
+  The protocol is basically a set of rules that defines and decides how devices publishes and subscribes to data over the web.

 ### DOMAIN KNOWLEGDE